FuckingNode/fuckingnode.github.io/docs/manual/launch.md

 You've now learnt how to speed up launching your projects.

-Next: Setup - How to quickly get text-config files ready.
+Next: Migrate - How to escape npm.